Title IX: WNBA owner among women athletes running businesses - WHIZ News

 Gail Koziara Boudreaux also has used her competitive drive to succeed off the basketball court.

-The career scoring and rebounding leader at Dartmouth has been CEO of Anthem Blue Cross Blue Shield since 2017.
+The career scoring and rebounding leader at Dartmouth has been president and CEO of Anthem, Inc. since 2017.

 Boudreaux, a three-time Ivy League Player of the Year and a four-time Ivy League shot put champ, said historically there has not been a lot of female CEOs — and of those who have, she said quite a few have been former athletes.